pflow-xyz/metamodel-js/README.md

 ```
 ### Applications

-* https://pflow.dev - Interactive graphical editor that can export models compatible with this library.
+* https://pflow.dev/editor - Interactive graphical editor that can export models compatible with this library.
-* TODO: link to npm lib

 ###  Theory